How to Choose a Graphic Designer

 Do you know what you need?

 Do you have a brief?
 A vague idea of what you want?
 Or are you going in with a blank canvas in the hopes that your designer has all the answers?
 Every client is different, some know exactly what they want, others don’t have a clue.
-A great designer can handle both situations – but if you hand over a blank canvas just remember one thing, total creative licence will get any designer’s heart racing, it can also sometimes take a little more time.
+A great designer can handle both situations – but if you hand over a blank canvas just remember one thing, total creative license will get any designer’s heart racing, it can also sometimes take a little more time.
 The difference between good design and great design often comes down to development.
 The more development you can put into a design, the better it gets.
 So remember, development equals time, time equals money.

 Time = Money